+In this post I am going to show you how to layer vinyl to make designs that have different colors.
 I know it’s hard to believe, but it is time to make that list and check it twice, especially if you like DIY Christmas gift ideas.
-As a mom, while finances might be tight, your most precious commodity is probably YOUR TIME!
-Luckily the DIY Christmas Gift ideas I’m sharing today use layered vinyl and are super easy.
-Plus I am going to show you exactly how to layer vinyl so you can whip these up fast, but still have Christmas gifts with that more personal, homemade touch.
+As a mom, your most precious commodity is probably YOUR TIME!
+That’s why I love using my Cricut and vinyl to make DIY Christmas Gift ideas that are fast and easy but still have that more personal, homemade touch.

 What are SVG files?

 If you’re not familiar, SVG files are Scalable Vector Graphics (SVG) which you means you can resize them from tiny to gigantic without sacrificing any image quality.
 You can use SVG files for a wide range of projects, and they are the best file format for cut files to use with electronic cutting machines like Cricut or Silhouette.

 SVG files are best file format for cut files to use with an electronic cutting machine like Cricut.

 I used my “Baby It’s Cold Outside” graphic to make this cute Hot Cocoa Kettle — this hand-lettered Hot Cocoa Kettle takes less than 5 minutes of hands-on time to make.